meandemo/ng2-demo/README.md

 Our first demo shows how a sticky div or sticky navbar behavior can be achieved with a simple angular2 component.

+# Latest News

 # Getting Started

 1. clone this repository

 2. `npm install`

+3. `tsd reinstall --save --overwrite`

-3. `gulp init`
+4. `gulp init`

-4. `gulp demo`
+5. `gulp demo`

-5. open web page on http://localhost:8080, don't forget to activate the livereload button
+6. open web page on http://localhost:8080, don't forget to activate the livereload button

 ## Beware